 Get-BrokerSessionRecordingStatuscommand to get the recording status of each target session.
 The status is supposed to be SessionBeingRecorded.

-Stop-BrokerSessionRecordingcommand and the last section of the recorded session is idle.
+Stop-BrokerSessionRecordingcommand, the last section of the timeline on the player progress bar might show gray.
+And, the last section of the recorded session is idle.
 It is not obvious when the recorded session has constant activities.

 Stop-BrokerSessionRecordingcommand to stop recording when the reported issue has been triaged or resolved.

 The following table shows common ways of using this command: